What is Bulk Billing in Australia and How Does it Work?

 - Some dental work, and

-If you need private health cover, you might want first to shop around and gather quotes for some of Australia’s leading health insurers before making a decision.
+You might want to consider getting private health insurance to help pay for treatments and services not covered by Medicare.
+Shop around and gather quotes for some of Australia’s leading health insurers before making a decision.

 Request private health insurance quotes

 A medical professional can decide whether they want to bulk bill or not.
 You can use the 1800 Bulk Bill website to help you find Medicare bulk billing practices near you or use the HealthEngine website, which allows Australians patients find and book appointments with bulk billing GPs.

 Alternatively, contact the doctor’s offices directly and ask them whether they bulk bill or not before making an appointment.

 Bulk billing in Australia is not mandatory and being a concession card holder does not automatically mean you’ll be bulk billed.
 Medical practitioners can decide whether they want to bulk bill or privately bill a patient.
 Generally, health professionals that choose not to participate in bulk billing do so because the Medicare benefit might not be an appropriate remuneration for the services they provide.

 Smaller practices, with one or two health professionals, might be more inclined to offer bulk billing because they might have less capacity to compete on the basis of service offerings and might choose to instead differentiate themselves by providing increased bulk billing rates.